Newsroom To 'Chicago Tribune': With 85 Percent Backing, We Have Votes For Union

 Updated at 1:12 p.m.
 ET

-Organizers of a newsroom union at the Chicago Tribune have informed its publisher that colleagues have already given such overwhelming formal support for their effort that the paper's parent company should recognize the guild voluntarily and start to negotiate a contract.
+Organizers of a newsroom union at the Chicago Tribune have informed its publisher that colleagues have given such overwhelming formal support for their effort that the paper's parent company should recognize the guild voluntarily and start to negotiate a contract.

 The organizers gave the Tribune's parent company, Tronc, a day to make a decision.